XiSHEN0220/RANSAC-Flow/README.md

 ## 2. Installation

-### 2.0 Docker (If you use this, you can skip 2.1~ procedure)
+### 2.1-a Docker (If you use this, you can skip 2.1-b procedure)
-install docker compose v2 from [here](https://github.com/docker/compose)
+install docker compose v2 from [here](https://github.com/docker/compose).
+Then, run below:
 ```Bash
 docker compose build
 docker compose run app bash
 ```

-You can run 3.
-Quick Start part by running below command inside the docker.
+After running 2.1,2.2, you can run "3.
+Quick Start" part by running below command inside the docker.
 ```Bash
 cd quick_start
 ./runjupyter_fromdocker.sh